-If you want to start your career in HR at 18 you could take a sponsored degree, degree apprenticeship or higher apprenticeship – see above.
-HR-specific school leaver programmes include BT's higher HR apprentice programme (based in South Shields, near Newcastle) and Transport for London's higher apprenticeship in human resource (HR) management.
+If you want to start your career in HR at 18 you could take a degree apprenticeship or higher apprenticeship – see above.
+HR-specific school leaver programmes include BT's higher HR apprentice programme and Transport for London's higher apprenticeship in human resource (HR) management.

 As an alternative, you may be able to find an entry-level HR job that isn’t part of a formal programme and work your way up.
 Some entry-level positions will take school leavers without having completed the above programmes, though you’ll need to get some office administration experience first.
 Relevant jobs include HR asssistant and HR admin assistant.
 However, other companies tend to favour graduates over school leavers for these entry-level vacancies.

 HR graduate schemes and other human resources job options with a degree